Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Shopify Basic Plan

-Designed for solo entrepreneurs just starting out, this plan costs $39 USD/month.
-It includes the lowest transaction fee of 2% with third-party payment providers, but not when you use Shopify payments.
+Designed for solo entrepreneurs just starting out, the basic plan costs $39 per month.
+It includes a 2% transaction fees rate with third-party payment providers, but not when using Shopify Payments.
 It offers:

 • 10 inventory locations